mattyoung101/team-dv-2019/README.md

 Team Deus Vult (ESP32 IDF)
 ====================

+## Notice
+> **As the 2019 RoboCup Junior Internationals in Sydney were completed some time ago, this repo is now defunct.
+Team Deus Vult has been renamed to Team Omicron, and our new repo lives [here](https://github.com/mattyoung101/omicron-2019).**

 This repository contains the code powering Team Deus Vult's 2019 robot, competing in RoboCup Jr Soccer.
 It is written almost entirely in C, without some Python scripts for code generation and debugging.

 For more information on our robot, please see our team's PowerPoint and poster.